How to do Plow Pose: Steps, Benefits and Precautions

 Time to perform

-Plow pose contraindications
+Plough pose contraindications

-There are few limitations of plow pose.
+There are a few limitations of plow pose.
 These contraindications should be kept in mind while practising halasana.

 • One shouldn’t use force or sudden jerks to touch the floor under any circumstances.